BMagnu/fso-tables-rust/fso_tables/readme.md

 - ``table_end="<value>"``: Requires a token ``<value>`` when parsing of this struct ends.
 - ``prefix="<value>"``: What is appended before the name of a field when parsing.
 Defaults to ``$``.
 Can be combined with the following to, for example, result in ``$<VariantName>:`` keys.
 - ``suffix="<value>"``: What is appended before the name of a field when parsing.
 Defaults to ``:``.
+- ``inline``: Using this annotation forces all keys to be within one line.
+This also means that such a struct cannot process version strings or comments.

 For annotated enums only:
 - ``prefix="<value>"``: What is appended before the name of an enum variant when parsing.
 Can be combined with the following to, for example, result in ``$<VariantName>:`` keys.